beckii0930/CSCI596_Final_Project/README.md

 We see that DNA has the greatest movement due to its 3' end and 5' end linkers.

 The Lobe 2 has greater movements compared to Lobe 1.
 Lobe 2 has stabilized more in ATP and ADP states compared to apo state.
-In ATP state, we increased the contact between Lobe1 and Lobe2, which can explain the lower RMSD of Lobe2.
-In ADP state, we lowered contact strength between Lobe 2 and DNA, which is reflected by increase RMSD of lobe 2.
+In ATP state, we increased the contact between Lobe 1 and Lobe 2, which can explain the lower RMSD of Lobe2.
+In ADP state, we lowered contact strength between Lobe 2 and DNA, which is reflected by increased RMSD of Lobe 2.

 Last, the histone movements are similar.
 <p align="center">